preetiiranii/QuickFrameAssignment/README.md

 Pipeline.normalize_row() #creates two separate column for date range.
 (1843, 1843-56, 1843-1943, ca. 1843)

 There are other date formats as well in the column such as:
-  19th century (?)
+  19th century (?),
-  19th century
+  19th century,
   after 1886

-I have not workd on those and have copied these dates to both the extra columns as it is
+As these were not mentioned in the problem statement, I have skipped calculations for them and have copied these dates to both the extra columns as it is.

 Unit test case: test_normalize_row